dftfeDevelopers/install_DFTFE/README.md

 The installation itself is contained within the functions in `dftfe2.rc`.
 Edit this to define its WD and INST directories to reflect your own environment.
-Then source this script using
+Then first log into an *interactive 1 node job* on greatlakes and source this script using

     . ./dftfe2.rc